markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

 ## White space and indentation

-Indentation and white space help readers to parse related code blocks, so keep them consistent.
+Indentation and white space help readers to parse related code blocks, so *keep them consistent*.
 Mismatched indentation can make your code much, much more difficult to understand.
 Following on from this…

 ## Reduce line length